gotthisrandomly/php-project/README.md

 - `index()`: Displays the home page with links to available games
 - `play()`: Shows the slot machine game page
+- `spin()`: Handles the slot machine game logic and returns results

 To add new pages or functionality, extend the `HomeController` or create new controller classes in the `app/Controllers/` directory.